Adventure Landing: History

+Demise

-In December 2019, Adventure Holdings & NRP Lease Holdings filed for Chapter 11 bankruptcy protection.
+In December 2019, following a disastrous 2018 season and debt accumulation, Adventure Holdings & NRP Lease Holdings filed for Chapter 11 bankruptcy protection.

 In March 2020, due to the COVID-19 pandemic, the locations were closed for a few months, although have later reopened with safety precautions (such as sanitization of high touch points & six feet marks).

-The Blanding Boulevard location in Jacksonville was closed Summer 2021 after 24 years in operation.
+The Blanding Boulevard location in Jacksonville was closed in Summer of 2021 after 24 years in operation.
 The property was purchased to build a parking lot for Amazon's new delivery center.

 The Adventure Landing in Jacksonville Beach was sold in 2021 and a 427-unit apartment complex was planned for the site.
 The parks were slated to close Halloween 2021, but construction was first delayed until end-of-year 2021, then the date was pushed back until August 31, 2022, and ultimately October 15, 2025.
 Adventure Landing announced that they were searching Jacksonville for a location to rebuild a new, larger facility.

+On April 12, 2026, the last Florida Adventure Landing location in St. Augustine (which opened in 1999 as Family Fun Factory and later bought out in 2008), closed permanently; two months prior, the land was officially sold to M&D Property Ventures LLC for $3.6 million, with intentions to redevelop the area.
+On August 16th, 2026, the Raleigh location closed permanently after 38 years of operation; the land was already sold for $3 million by NRP to an LLC linked to Cook Out's CEO Jeremy Reeves back in July 2021.

+In September 2026, All Star Sports in Wichita (Note: Sister location All Star Adventures already closed permanently back in December 2024 after the site was sold to Equisset, LLC months prior; that site is now Mammoth Clubhouse.) and Cool Crest Family Fun Center in Independence both closed amid complaints of employees of the respective locations not being paid for months.

 Operation

 There is no admission for the amusement parks; all the attractions are pay as you play.
 The water park at the now closed first location was seasonal and required a fee for admission.
 Not all features are at all parks.
 All parks included miniature golf and an arcade.
 Aside from the park in Buffalo, New York, all locations had go-karts, laser tag, and batting cages.
 Some parks had unique attractions, such as the Wacky Worm Rollercoaster at the former Jacksonville Beach location.
 Special accommodations are available for large group events.